What You Need to Know About Medicare Fraud

 In July of 2017, the U.S. witnessed the largest healthcare fraud takedown this nation has ever seen.
-By the time this joint effort conducted by the Department of Health and Human Services Office of the Inspector General (OIG) and state and federal law enforcement agencies was done, more than 400 defendants were charged in fraudulent Medicare and/or Medicaid schemes.
+By the time this joint effort conducted by the Department of Health and Human Services Office of the Inspector General (OIG) and state and federal law enforcement agencies was done, more than 400 defendants were charged in a court of law and accused of participating in some type of fraudulent Medicare and/or Medicaid scheme.

 What is perhaps most staggering is the amount of money alleged to be falsely billed by this collection of once-trusted medical professionals and agencies.
 The total?
 Somewhere around $1.3 billion.